yvesdebeer/vuejs-shopping-cart/README.md

 You will probably get an error "Invalid redirect_uri".
 To solve this, follow the instructions from the error page and add http://localhost:3000/* as a web redirect URL.

-As a final step we need ti create the "REDIRECT_URL_WEB_APP"-url in our application.
+As a final step we need to create the "REDIRECT_URL_WEB_APP"-url in our application.
 This url e.g. "http://localhost:8080/loginwithtoken" will be called by our NodeJS application and will process the userid and tokens to store them into our Vuex store so we can keep track of the logged user.

-**Create a new file Login.vue in the src directory**
+**Create a new file Login.vue in the src directory of your VueJS application**

 The contents of Login.vue should look as follows: